The Overlander’s Daughter

 Throughout the intertwined narratives connected by the quilt, both Sarah and Harper must find the courage to accept their losses and tell the truth despite the consequences honesty brings.
 In doing so, they both discover a resilience and inner strength they didn’t know they had.

-This novel will be available late Fall 2017.
+This novel will be available early spring 2018.